VedikaSankhe/startup-investment-dashboard/README.md

 ---

 **Created by [Vedika Sankhe](https://www.linkedin.com/in/vedika-sankhe-707700317)**
-*If you like this project, don't forget to ⭐ the repository!*
+*If you find this project useful, don't forget to ⭐ the repository!*